THE LOTUS SUTRA AND A SET OF FUNDAMENTAL BUDDHIST TEACHINGS

 Many people, especially those from the Judeo-Christian tradition, often ask, "Is Buddhism a religion?"
 In fact, Buddhism may not appear to be a religion in the usual sense of the world.
 This is mainly because the founder of Buddhism, Shakyamuni, did not recognize the existence of a transcendent god controlling human destiny, nor did he ever teach belief in a creator deity who presides over the workings of nature, or an absolute being who offers salvation in response to prayer or worship.

 Shakyamuni Buddha regarded this universe as resulting from the interaction of causes and conditions which bring all phenomena into being.
 He awoke to this truth of causation, also called dependent origination.
 The Sanskrit word for "awakening" is bodhi; therefore, Shakyamuni was called "buddha," the "awakened one."
-The principle of dependent origination series as a foundation for a set of fundamental Buddhist teachings: The Three Seals of the Dharma, Four Noble Truths, Twelve Causes and Conditions, Ten Suchnesses, Eightfold Path, and Six Perfections.
+The principle of dependent origination serves as a foundation for a set of fundamental Buddhist teachings: The Three Seals of the Dharma, Four Noble Truths, Twelve Causes and Conditions, Ten Suchnesses, Eightfold Path, and Six Perfections.

 Shakyamuni imparted a great many teachings during his lifetime, so many that they are often spoken of figuratively as the "the eighty-four thousand sermons."
 Those teachings were later recored in sutras, and since ancient times the Lotus Sutra has been widely accepted as supreme among them because of its profound philosophy and high ideals for the universal liberation of humanity from suffering and the attainment of world peace.